pawelgrzybek/dotfiles/README.md

 # dotfiles

 Before doing anything, make sure you know what are you doing!
-Settings applied by this repository are very personal, and definitely not suite everyones needs.
+Settings applied by this repository are very personal and definitely not for everyone.
 I suggest to create your own set of dotfiles based on this repo.

-1. Install [brew](https://brew.sh/) and download all CLIs & casks.
+1. Install brew and stuff.

 ```
-source ~/.dotfiles/setup-brew.sh
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/pawelgrzybek/dotfiles/master/setup-brew.sh)"
 ```

 2. SSH setup
 3. Clone this repo to hidden `.dotfile` directory in your home directory.

 ```